Pharmacokinetics, Pharmacodynamics, Safety and Tolerability of Glycopyrronium (Bromide) in Children (6 to Less Than 12 Years) With Asthma

 History of Type I diabetes or uncontrolled Type II diabetes

-Patients who are sexually active at screening
+Participants who are sexually active at screening

 Hemoglobin levels outside normal ranges at Run-in (Visit 20)